JohnGorter/viperHTML/README.md

   onclick: (e) => e.preventDefault()
 };

-// associate the link to an object of info
+// associate the link to an object
 // or simply use viperHTML.wire();
 var link = viperHTML.bind(a);